Flat Spectrum Radio Quasars as high-energy neutrino sources: Neutrinos and the closest CLASH FSRQs

 The dependence of the distance between the closest CLASH-FSRQ and neutrino events on declination may have a technical explanation.
 The performance of the IceCube telescope, particularly in terms of background levels and effective area, varies significantly with declination (\citealt{Abbasi2023a}), which corresponds to the (opposite of the) neutrino incident direction.
-Although we are not in a position to fully assess the event detection error budget, our results suggest that the positional accuracy and purity level of IceCat-1 catalog events are higher at declinations above 20$^{\circ}$.
+Although we are not in a position to fully assess the event detection error budget, our results suggest that the positional accuracy and purity level of IceCat-1 catalogue events are higher at declinations above 20$^{\circ}$.

-As the number of events with good positional accuracy in IceCat-1 within our region of interest is limited, in order to check this result we expand our sample.
-We consider all the CLASS catalog, regardless of identification with an S11 QSO.
-In order to be homogeneous with the S11 catalog, we consider only source with magnitude $<$20 in at least one of the SDSS band.
-With this limit at flux density $>$100 mJy, the CLASS catalog includes 1790 objects, among which we find that 1052 are classified as FSRQ in the literature, while the remaining objects are unclassified.
+As the number of events with good positional accuracy in IceCat-1 within our region of interest is limited, in order to check this result, we expanded our sample.
+We considered the entire CLASS catalogue, regardless of identification with an S11 quasar.
+To be homogeneous with the S11 catalogue, we considered only sources with magnitudes of $<$20 in at least one of the SDSS band.
+With this limit at flux densities of $>$100 mJy, the CLASS catalogue includes 1790 objects, of which 1052 are classified as FSRQs in the literature; the remaining objects are unclassified.

-This extension allows us to use all the 33 events in the northern hemisphere with good positional accuracy (as defined earlier).
-Additionally, we include the 18 neutrino events that meet the same positional accuracy criteria and occurred since January 2022, as reported in the GCN catalog \footnote{ https://gcn.gsfc.nasa.gov/amon\_icecube\_gold\_bronze\_events.html}.
+This extension allowed us to use all the 33 events in the northern hemisphere with good positional accuracy (as defined earlier).
+Additionally, we included the 18 neutrino events that meet the same positional accuracy criteria and occurred from January 2022 to December 2024, as reported in the GCN catalogue\footnote{ https://gcn.gsfc.nasa.gov/amon\_icecube\_gold\_bronze\_events.html}.
 The distances between these 51 events and the closest CLASS source are reported in Fig.~\ref{fig:decerrc}.
-Among the four objects added to the high declination sample, three have a minimum distance $\lesssim$0.4$^\circ$, while one is at 1.8$^\circ$.
-We note that one of the three at short distance is GB6J0740+28, a CLASH object in the error region of IC200117A which is excluded from the sample of 15 events because too close to the border of our region of interest (Sect.~\ref{sect:neut}).
-Therefore, the pattern of high declination events being closer to a bright radio source seems to be present also in this expanded catalog.
+Among the four objects added to the high-declination sample, three have a minimum distance $\lesssim$0.4$^\circ$, while one is at 1.8$^\circ$.
+We note that one of the three at a short distance is GB6J0740+28, a CLASH object in the error region of IC200117A, which was excluded from the sample of 15 events because it is too close to the border of our region of interest (Sect.~\ref{sect:neut}).
+Therefore, the pattern of high-declination events being closer to a bright radio source seems to also be present in this expanded catalogue.